openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 Bye
 ```

-- Verify that this data is synced on the other nodes (for example, node2).
+- Verify that this data is synchronized on the other nodes, for example, node2.

 ```
 test@Master:~/galera-deployment$ kubectl exec -it pxc-node2-1007987438-q831l /bin/bash